Erik Hansen (architect)

 Architect Professor Erik Hansen, at age of 89, at the pedestrian bridge of Nyhavn Copenhagen in summer 2016.

-Erik Hansen (13 May 1927, Ribe - 31 December 2016, Copenhagen) was a Danish Professor Emeritus, Architect in Building Preservation and an author; who has achieved international recognition for his contributions to archaeological conservation.
-Over the years, he has participated in investigative field work, mainly in Denmark and Greece, but also other countries [Afghanistan, Cambodia and Turkey], always adopting a highly systematic and methodical approach and producing widely acclaimed drawings of his finds.
+Erik Hansen (13 May 1927, Ribe - 31 December 2016, Copenhagen) was a Danish professor, architect, and author who has achieved international recognition for his contributions to archaeological conservation.
+Over the years, he participated in investigative field work, mainly in Denmark and Greece, but also other countries (including Afghanistan, Cambodia, and Turkey), producing widely acclaimed drawings of his finds.